India auditor warns of multi-billion dollar losses on coal, airport deals

 In another report CAG also said airport land was allocated at a tenth of its market value, giving the developers an undue profit of $4.3 billion.

-Shares in GMR Infrastructure Ltd (GMRI.NS), who the auditor said was sold airport land too cheaply, fell sharply.
+Shares in GMR Infrastructure Ltd, who the auditor said was sold airport land too cheaply, fell sharply.

 AIRPORT AND COAL